Sitecore/jss/docs/data/routes/docs/nextjs/getting-started/walkthrough-dotnetnew/en.md

  > The included `docker-compose.yml` is a stock XP0 environment from the Sitecore Container Support Package.
 All changes/additions for this solution are included in the `docker-compose.override.yml`.

-* Scripted invocation of `jss deploy` and `jss import` to initialize a Next.js application.
+* Scripted invocation of `jss create` and `jss deploy` to initialize a Next.js application.

 * Sitecore Content Serialization configuration.